gitter-lab/metl/README.md

 You can use it to train models on your own data or recreate the results from our manuscript.
 This framework uses [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).

-- To access pretrained METL models in pure PyTorch with minimal software dependencies, see our [metl-pretrained](url) repository.
+- To access pretrained METL models in pure PyTorch with minimal software dependencies, see our [metl-pretrained](https://github.com/gitter-lab/metl-pretrained) repository.
-- To recreate the results from our preprint, see our [metl-pub](url) repository.
+- To recreate the results from our preprint, see our [metl-pub](https://github.com/gitter-lab/metl-pub) repository.
-- To run your own molecular simulations, see our [rosettafy](url) repository.
+- To run your own molecular simulations, see our [metl-sim](https://github.com/gitter-lab/metl-sim) repository.

-For more information, please see our [preprint](url).
+For more information, please see our [preprint]().

 # Installation